aleksati/aleks.max/README.md

 A multi-channel Max implementation of the Kuramoto model for synchronizing oscillators.
 The model produces a smooth, scalable and consistent audio-rate syncronization in real-time that can have a variety applications in Max.

-Generate and start an n-number of sine waves at arbitrary times and commence the synchronization process by providing a k-value.
-The higher the k-value, the quicker the synchronization process occurs.
+Specify the number of oscillators and their fundamental frequency as arguments.
+Then, start the individual sine waves via toggles at arbitrary times and commence the synchronization process by providing a k-value.
+The higher the k-value (between 0 and 1), the quicker the synchronization process occurs.
 Thus far, the abstraction is restricted to a maximum of 10 channels.

 <p align="left">
  <img src="img/ksync.png" width=600>